Faster Algorithms for $(2k-1)$-Stretch Distance Oracles: Tools

-In this section, we discuss the internals and some properties of the Thorup and Zwick distance oracle~\cite{DBLP:journals/jacm/ThorupZ05}, which are then applied to our parameterized distance oracles.
-The following lemma appears explicitly in~\cite{DBLP:journals/jacm/ThorupZ05}. \begin{lemma}[\cite{DBLP:journals/jacm/ThorupZ05}] Given an integer parameter $k\geq 2$, we can compute in $O(n)$ time sets $A_1,\ldots, A_{k-1}$, such that $|A_i|=O(n^{1-i/k})$ for every $i\in [1,k-1]$.
-For every $i\in [0,k-1]$ the size of $B_i(u)$ is $O(n^{\frac{1}{k}})$, whp (with high probability).
-The cost of computing $B_i(u)$ for every $u\in V$ is $O(mn^{\frac{1}{k}})$ whp. \end{lemma} Next, for completeness, we describe the query of~\cite{DBLP:journals/jacm/ThorupZ05} ($\ADOQuery$).
+\begin{lemma}[\cite{DBLP:journals/jacm/ThorupZ05}] The size of $B(u)$ is $O(kn^{\frac{1}{k}})$, whp (with high probability\footnote{ We say that an event occurs \emph{with high probability (whp)} if it occurs with probability at least $1 - \frac{1}{n^c}$ for some constant $c > 0$, where $n$ is the size of the input (e.g., the number of vertices or edges in the graph). }) and the cost of computing $B(u)$, for every $u\in V$, is $O(mn^{\frac{1}{k}})$ whp. \end{lemma} Next, for completeness, we describe the query of~\cite{DBLP:journals/jacm/ThorupZ05} ($\ADOQuery$).
 Later, we generalize its correctness proofs, and this generalization helps us to achieve the oracles of~\Cref{S-Parametrized-oracle}.